Asbestos Exposure Among Navy Veterans

 Asbestos is a fibrous mineral that was once coveted for its heat and chemical resistance, flexibility, strength and affordability.
 It was used in countless products found in shipyards, on naval vessels and in Navy bases.

-When asbestos fibers become worn or damaged, they are dispersed into the air.
-When these fibers are inhaled, they may become lodged in the lining of the lungs.
-Persistent inhalation may lead to an accumulation of fibers in the body, which can lead to serious health conditions, including pleural mesothelioma.
+When asbestos products are installed, renovated, worn or damaged, they release microscopic asbestos fibers into the air.
+When these fibers are inhaled, many become lodged in the lining of the lungs.
+Persistent inhalation may lead to an accumulation of fibers in the body.
+This can cause serious health conditions, including mesothelioma.

 Although the surgeon general of the U.S. Navy described the “Hazards of Asbestosis” at the New York Navy Yard in his 1939 annual report, his concerns about asbestos were dismissed by Navy personnel in command.
 Even when evidence linked serious long-term health conditions to asbestos, it was largely ignored.

 Today, it is important that Navy veterans understand how they may have been exposed to asbestos while serving their country and what that means for them now.
-If you served in the Navy, you are at risk for developing pleural mesothelioma cancer or other asbestos-related conditions.
+The Department of Veteran Affairs acknowledges several asbestos-related diseases as potentially service-connected, including mesothelioma, lung cancer and asbestosis.

-Asbestos was also found in engine rooms, boiler rooms, weapon and ammunition storage rooms, mess halls, sleeping quarters and navigation rooms of Navy vessels.
+Asbestos was also found in weapon and ammunition storage rooms, mess halls, sleeping quarters and navigation rooms of Navy vessels.
 Sailors who were deployed overseas for a long period of time may have been exposed in more than one way.